 A professional drone filmmaker can either charge a flat fee or a per hour rate for lending his magical skills to your wedding video.
 A videographer can charge based on his expertise and skill level.

-At 2Bridges, we offer an affordable price of $400 for up to 4 hours of filming for a 2-5 minute video, depending on the type cinematography.
+At 2Bridges, we offer a competitive price for filming a 2-5 minute video, depending on the type cinematography.